Student graduations, milestones

-The following students from South Burlington were named to Champlain College president’s list for the fall semester: Angela Luman and Michael Magister.

-The following students from South Burlington were named to Champlain College trustees’ list for the fall semester: Mohammed Hussein and Carly Laudenslager.
+The following students from Charlotte were named to Champlain College dean’s list for the fall semester: Harrison Falk; Kiley Stearns; and Heloise Guyette.

-The following students from South Burlington were named to Champlain College dean’s list for the fall semester: Garrett Brayman; Kim Le; Eli Zhou; Jelani Morgan; Anthony Apostol; Alexandra Perras; Tyler Bernadet; Alena Demirovic; Yunier Martinez; Alanna Nguyen-Kenney; Kayden Bushey; and Jaren Brigham.
+The following students from Hinesburg were named to Champlain College dean’s list for the fall semester: Evan Turner and Toni Blackburn.

-Ethan Perkinson of South Burlington was named to the dean’s list for the fall semester at the Villanova School of Business.

 (0) comments